teslamate-org/teslamate/website/docs/guides/traefik.md

 title: Advanced install with Traefik, Let's Encrypt & HTTP Basic Auth
 ---

 In case you wish to make TeslaMate publicly available on the Internet, it is strongly recommended to secure the web interface and allow access to Grafana only with a password.
-This guide provides **an example** of a docker-compose file which differs from the simple installation in the following functions:
+This guide provides a _[docker-compose.yml](#docker-composeyml)_ which differs from the basic installation in the following aspects:

 - Both publicly accessible services, TeslaMate and Grafana, sit behind a reverse proxy (Traefik) which terminates HTTPS traffic
 - The TeslaMate service is protected by HTTP Basic Authentication